kristov/back-in-plack/README.md

 # Adding some nonsense

 Now I have shown you the (relatively) pure path, I feel obliged to add some nonsense.
 The good news is that the following nonsense is *completely optional* for you.
 Take it or leave it!
-The first is an object that we will create from the `$env` variable, since `$env` is a little bit unweildly:
+The first is an object that we will create from the `$env` variable, since `$env` is a little bit unwieldy:

     #!/usr/bin/env perl
     use strict;